Works commence at Tranby and Bath Street Reserves

 Works will be staged across three sections:

-• Northern section (from Bath Street Jetty): Works will occur on the river side of the shared path within a fenced area later in the project.
+• Northern section (from Bath Street Jetty): Works will occur on the river side of the shared path within a fenced area newly installed.

-• Central section (Peninsula Farm frontage): Works will occur on the river side of the grassed area and in front of the buildings.
+• Central section (Peninsula Farm frontage): Works are occurring on the river side of the grassed area and in front of the buildings, including reshaping of the riverbank.
+River protection walling has been installed

 • Southern section (towards the boat facility): Works will extend a few metres back from the foreshore edge as per temporary fencing.